falexwolf/falexwolf.me/research.md

 [<img src="../img/p30.png" style="width: 140px; margin: 15px 10px 5px 0px"  align="left">](/publications#P30)

-Existing methods for learning latent representations for single-cell RNA-seq data are based on autoencoders and factor models.
-However, representations learned by autoencoders are hard to interpret and representations learned by factor models have limited flexibility.
-Here, we introduce a framework for learning interpretable autoencoders based on regularized linear decoders.
-It decomposes variation into interpretable components using prior knowledge in the form of annotated feature sets obtained from public databases.
-Through this, it provides an alternative to enrichment techniques and factor models for the task of explaining observed variation with biological knowledge.
+Existing methods for learning latent representations for single-cell RNA-seq data are based on autoencoders and factor models where the former are hard to interpret and the latter have limited flexibility.
+Here, we introduce a framework for learning interpretable autoencoders based on regularized linear decoders, decomposing variation into interpretable components using prior knowledge.

 {P30}